pucheng-tan/WordFlow-wiki/Testing-Research.md

 - test code may be written before code, during code, or after code, according to the developer's choice.
 However, tests must be completed and passing before code is merged into the master branch.
 It is recommended to

 ### Formal Methods
 Use mathematical models to verify the correctness of accuracy and wpm in challenge results.
+We calculate the answer on paper and then compare it with the answer that the program shows.

 ### Technical Quality Attributes

 - Correctness
 The program should avoid the happening of bugs
     - ensure the info displayed is correct (wpm, accuracy, ...)
-    - ensure the info displayed is up-to-date (time elapsed, user's history, ...)
+    - ensure the info displayed is up-to-date (time elapsed, user's history, user management ...)

 - Reliability
 The program should reduce the bugs per hour/ per use
+    - ensure there is no warning or error when the program is running
-    - ensure all wrong characters in user input are highlighted and none of correct characters are highlighted
+    - ensure all wrong characters in user input are highlighted and none of correct characters is highlighted

-    - ensure the key in virtual keyboard is highlighted when being pressed and not highlighted when no being pressed
+    - ensure the key in virtual keyboard is highlighted when being pressed and not highlighted when not being pressed

 - Capability
     - ensure all must-have requirements are met and 85% of should-have requirements are met

 - Maintainability
     - ensure all could-have features could be added easily and efficiently in the future.
 They should be added as add-on classes to the original program.
 The original program does not need to be changed heavily
-    - ensure low-coupling and high cohesion
+    - ensure low-coupling and high-cohesion

 - Performance
     - ensure the program does not waste memory.
-Memory blocks should be allocated whenever needed and freed whenever no longer needed
+Memory blocks should be allocated whenever needed and freed whenever no longer needed.
+    - ensure all non-functional requirements are met

 ### User Quality Attributes

 - Usability
-    - try to maximize user's satisfaction
+    - try to maximize user's satisfaction.
+After we finished the program, we can let several friends or classmates to test our program and give us rating and feedback.
+Then we can improve our program according to their feedbacks.

 - insatiability
-    - ensure the program is easy to install
+    - ensure the program is easy to install and update on either windows or mac os flatform.
+The installation should be completed by a single installation program without typing anything  in the terminal or any other third-party supporting software.

 - documentation
     - ensure the documentation are sufficient, clear and concise

 - availability
     - ensure the program is available at anytime.
-When the internet connection is lost, an off-line mode should work
+When the internet connection is lost, an off-line mode should work instead.
+As long as the user has internet connection, the connection to the database should be good 95% of the time.

 ### Procedure of generating test cases